samueltingg/samueltingg/README.md

-# Hi there, I'm Samuel 👋
+# Hi there I am Samuel :)

-> "Code.
-Break.
-Learn.
-Repeat."

 Welcome to my digital playground!
 I'm a developer who thrives on problem-solving, optimizing systems, and pushing boundaries.
-From low-level system programming to high-impact web applications, I love crafting solutions that are efficient, scalable, and future-proof.
 Explore my projects, break some code, and let's build something awesome. 💡

 ---